-The training is open to practitioners with experience in therapeutic work with clients from all age groups and particularly those with interest in child and adolescent work.
+The Terapia Diploma in Child, Adolescent and Adult Psychotherapy and Counselling Supervision is open to practitioners with experience in therapeutic work with clients from all age groups and particularly those with interest in child and adolescent work.
+The course is validated by UKCP and is one year in duration, running over eight weekends.

 We welcome qualified psychotherapists, counsellors and members of caring professions: psychologists, psychiatrists, social workers and coaches.